nibbula/lish/README.md

 `lish` may someday be a LIsp SHell

+An exercise in repeating the mistakes of the past.

 NOTA BENE! / WARNING

-Lish is full of bugs!
-Don't use it near any data that you don't want to risk losing!
-Since it's a shell, it's very good at recursively wreaking havoc upon files and commands.
-You may quite regularly use software highly dubious quality, but a shell is perhaps far more dangerous than most software.
-Lish is also very incomplete.
-It will certainly change in incompatible ways.
-Unless you intrepidly want to experiment, or are interested in helping turn it into something stable and tested, I recommend not using it yet!
+Hopefully you are aware how dangerous and unforgiving a Unix shell can be.
+Lish in no way remedies this, and instead adds complexity, many bugs, and untested features that are likely to malfunction.
+It doesn't work like other shells and will likely wreak havoc and destruction.
+Lish is also incomplete.
+It is scheduled change in incompatible ways.
+Unless you have some good reason and want to experiment in a an environment which is disposable, I recommend you don't use it yet.